kentdaitken/Open-Government/Why Open Matters.md

 Why Open Data Matters
 =====================

 This page is as much for me answering that question for myself as it is for collecting resources.
-Additions welcome.
+Additions welcome - ask me to make this public or [open an issue](https://github.com/kentdaitken/Open-Government/issues).

 ##Definition